 Open linkUse Case

-See how behavioral events can trigger the support and lifecycle context that helps users reach the next step.
+Example of behavioral events triggering the support and lifecycle context that helps users reach the next step.

 Open linkGuide